 - Wholegrains such as oatcakes, brown pasta, brown rice, quinoa, millet, and pearl barley.
 It is VERY important to have wholegrains at least twice a day as your body needs these types of carbs to produce serotonin (your body’s happy hormone).
 If you are a fan of the low carb or keto diet then this, unfortunately, could make you feel worse if you suffer from depression.

 - Two tablespoons of healthy fats. such as olive oil, coconut oil, hemp oil, flax oil, OR a large handful of nuts and seeds: walnuts and Brazil nuts are awesome for depression as they contain selenium, and when your selenium stores are low this too can trigger depression.

 - Other low GI foods such as lentils, pulses, and beans.
-Please check out this low GI foods list and add as many as possible to your diet.
+Check out here these low GI foods and add as many as possible to your diet.

 The Plant Based Diet